arvind0sundararajan/openwsn-ll/README.md

 [vanilla openwsn firmware]: https://github.com/openwsn-berkeley/openwsn-fw
 [Kickstart Tutorial]: https://openwsn.atlassian.net/wiki/spaces/OW/pages/12058660/Get+Started

-2. Note the serial port each mote is connected to.
+2. Connect the openmotes to the computer.
+Note the serial port each mote is connected to.
 Using the [OpenVisualizer], find the addresses of each OpenMote.

 [OpenVisualizer]: https://github.com/openwsn-berkeley/openwsn-sw